burnol-math/irwin/README.md

 banner instructions which will be printed.

 - [irwinfloat.py](irwinfloat.py) and [irwin.sage](irwin.sage) are the files
-  available at [my arXiv paper](https://arxiv.org/abs/2402.09083), in the version last updated there at v4.
+  available at [my arXiv paper](https://arxiv.org/abs/2402.09083).
+They were last updated there at v4 of April 6, 2024.

 - [irwin_v3.sage](irwin_v3.sage) is an evolution ot the latter which is better suited to computing thousands of digits (say, starting at around 2000